 For this most recent batch, I more than doubled the recipe so that I could share with friends and also experiment with making gummies (which I had not done before).

 Once I had the syrup made, I set some aside to make elderberry gummies.
 I used Vital Proteins grass-fed beef gelatin and followed the instructions on the container to make cute little elderberry gummies.

 - Slowly combine 2 scoops of Vital Proteins Gelatin with 4oz of cold elderberry syrup

 - Let stand for 1 minute

 - Mix in 6oz of hot elderberry syrup

 - Pour into silicone molds

-- Refrigerate for 1-2 hours, store in air tight container, enjoy!
+- Refrigerate for 1-2 hours, store in air tight container in fridge, enjoy!

 I’m hoping a daily dose of elderberry (recommended quantities vary but I do 1 tsp per day for my kiddos) will keep us bug free this season.